 Pocket knives are a useful and versatile tool for everyday use, but if you are under the age of 18, you might be wondering if you can even buy one.
 Knife laws can be confusing, so we’ve compiled what you need to know before purchasing a pocketknife.

-Can you buy a pocketknife if you are under 18 years of age?
 There is no federal law that dictates an age requirement for purchasing a pocketknife; instead, knife laws defer to individual states.
 They vary from state to state and can be rather complicated.
 Ordinary pocketknives are typically legal for all ages to possess and purchase.

 If you are under the age of 18, make sure you brush up on state laws before setting out to acquire a pocketknife.
 The legality of pocketknife variations can be very different, depending on where you live.
 The following article provides age-related legal information by state, as well as basic knowledge of knife and blade types.